 In an pinch, you can also draw on your retirement funds.
 You can withdraw contributions from a Roth individual retirement account tax-free and penalty-free.
 You can also borrow money from traditional individual retirement accounts, but you'll face a penalty if you don't return the money within 60 days.
 The CARES Act has also loosens the rules for withdrawing or borrowing against 401(k) accounts.

 This should be an emergency option, like if you need the money to avoid getting evicted, Dwyer said.
 Be sure to talk with a financial professional to discuss the tax implications of withdrawing money from a retirement account.

 If possible, avoid borrowing money against the value of your home, said Dwyer.
 Such loans can be risky and costly in terms of interest and fees.
 Also avoid products from potentially predatory lenders, like payday loans.
 Read all the fine print when borrowing money, Dwyer said.

 "There can be really pertinent information in the fine print that we're not made aware of when we're taking out a loan," Dwyer said.

-The optimal way to prepare for a shutdown is to save three to six months of pay, Dwyer said.
-That can be difficult, but with shutdowns becoming a regular occurrence, it should be a priority.
-An emergency savings account can help workers outside of the federal government, too.
+The optimal way to prepare for a downturn is to save three to six months of pay, Dwyer said.
+That can be difficult, but in an uncertain world, it should be a priority.
 Any worker is at risk of a furlough or worse if the economy takes a turn for the worse.

 Creating an emergency fund can be easier than you think.
 Learn 25 ways to start saving right now.